threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/output_data.md

 On the *second* `communicate()` call (i.e. one call after initialization), the `Replicant` add-on sends [`create_avatar`](../../api/command_api.md#create_avatar) and [`parent_avatar_to_replicant`](../../api/command_api.md#parent_avatar_to_replicant) to attach an [avatar (camera)](../core_concepts/avatars.md) to its head.
 This is how it receives image data.

 The `WheelchairReplicant` sends [`send_images`](../../api/command_api.md#send_images) and [`send_camera_matrices`](../../api/command_api.md#send_camera_matrices) to receive [`Images`](../../api/output_data.md#Images) and [`CameraMatrices`](../../api/output_data.md#CameraMatrices) output data, respectively.
 The frequency at which this data is sent depends on the value of the `image_frequency` value in the constructor.
 By default, these commands are only sent when an action ends; accordingly, they are actually passed from the `action`, to the `WheelchairReplicant`, to the controller.

+## Wheelchair Replicants and Replicants

+`WheelchairReplicant` and `Replicant` output data is nearly exactly the same.
+The only difference is which body parts appear in the output data. `WheelchairReplicant` includes the agent's shoulders but not its upper and lower legs. `Replicant` doesn't include the agent's shoulders (due to how the agent's skeleton is structured) but does include its upper and lower legs.

+`WheelchairReplicant` sends `send_wheelchair_replicants` while `Replicant` sends `send_replicants`.
+The returned output data, `Replicants`, is the same class that will include data for different body parts depending on which agent/command was used.

 ***